SM64-TAS-ABC/STROOP/README.md

 The latest release of Stroop can be downloaded from our [Releases Page](https://github.com/SM64-STROOP/STROOP/releases).
 From here .zip files of recent builds can be found.
 The files can then be extracted and Stroop.exe can be opened.

-Latest development builds with the newest features, bug fixes (...I mean bug introductions) can be found on the [Development Branch](https://github.com/SM64-STROOP/STROOP/tree/Development).
-Likewise, Stroop.exe can be found under (Windows Build) and ran.
+Latest development builds with the newest features, bug fixes (...I mean bug introductions) can be found on the continous [Development Release](https://github.com/SM64-STROOP/STROOP/tree/vDev).
+Likewise, Stroop.exe can be ran.

 ## Requirements